-The City has identified four (4) underutilized parcels (Sites #1-3) with intentions to make them available through the Surplus Land Act process over the next five years for the potential development of 149 units (124 affordable to lower-income households and 25 for moderate-income households).
-These sites are planned to remain in City ownership and are anticipated to be made available for development through long-term leases.
-These sites will be made available for affordable housing consistent with the requirements of the Surplus Land Act.
+The City plans to pursue four (4) underutilized parcels (Sites #1-3) over the next five years for the potential development of 149 units (124 affordable to lower-income households and 25 for moderate-income households).
+These sites would remain in City ownership and are anticipated to be made available for development through long-term leases.
+These sites would be made available for affordable housing consistent with the requirements of the Surplus Land Act.